Bighorn Trail Run

 - 18 Mile

-The Bighorn Mountain Trail 100 is an out and back mountain course that crosses the Little Bighorn and Tongue River areas.
-Participants are given 35 hours to complete the 100 mile course, which the organizers describe with an average pace estimate of 2.94 mph, over 20,500 feet of ascent and 20,750 feet of descent.
-The 100 mile route includes about 76 miles of technical single track, 16 miles of 2 track jeep trail, and 8 miles of gravel road.
-Some stretches provide the only access for up to 18 miles.
+The Bighorn Mountain Trail 100 is an out-and-back course that crosses Little Bighorn and Tongue River areas.
+Runners have a 35 hour cutoff and the course profile lists about 20,500 feet of ascent and 20,750 feet of descent.
+The route includes approximately 76 miles of technical single-track, 16 miles of rugged 2-track jeep trail, and 8 miles of gravel road.
+Long stretches of up to 18 miles provide the only access in and out of some backcountry sections.